lucas-montes/yap/README.md

 ### Add
 Starts to keep track of a file.
 It creates the first entry in the local database.
-Ask if we want to keep a copy of the files locally to compare them on commit.

 ### Commit
 - Creates a new entry in the database and compares the two files.